ChromiteExabyte/mindat_api_test/README.md

-# Research & Journal Articles
+# Research & Journal Articles, and Completed Packages
 ## **OpenMindat: Open and FAIR mineralogy data from the Mindat database**

 - Published in Geoscience Data Journal Volume 11, Issue 1 p.
 94-104